aswolf/aswolf.github.io/lab-book/2020-11-12-MEXQAL-geo-application.md

 ---

 ## Testing MEXQAL on geologically-relevant phases
-To demonstrate its general power and utitlity, we test the MEXQAL method for determining saturation affinities and compositions on a variety of geologically-relevant phases.
+To demonstrate its general power and utility, we test the MEXQAL method for determining saturation affinities and compositions on a variety of geologically-relevant phases.
 These phases span the range from small simple regular solution models (like ternary feldspar) up to large reciprocal solutions with multiple ordering parameters (like spinel).
 Typical igneous phases that we selected for testing are presented here---roughly in order of increasing complexity: